Aotearoa New Zealand Public Media: Legislative entrenchment

 In mid-June 2022, Broadcasting Minister Willie Jackson introduced the draft Aotearoa New Zealand Public Media Bill to formally merge Radio New Zealand and TVNZ into a new public media entity called Aotearoa New Zealand Public Media.
 The new entity will be a non-profit autonomous Crown entity and is expected to come into existence on 1 March 2023.
 Under the proposed legislation, RNZ and TVNZ would become subsidiaries of the new entity, headed by a single board.
 The ANZPM would be supported through a mixture of commercial and government funding.
-The ANZPM would also operate under a charter outlining goals and responsibilities, with editorial independence being enshrine in its statutory legislation.
+The ANZPM would also operate under a charter outlining goals and responsibilities, with editorial independence being enshrined in its statutory legislation.
 The Government also allocated NZ$370m over a period of four years in operating expenditure and $306m in capital funding from the 2022 New Zealand budget to supporting the new public media entity.

 On 26 July 2022, the Government's Aotearoa New Zealand Public Media Bill passed its first reading at the New Zealand Parliament.
 The Labour, Green, and Māori parties supported the legislation.
 The bill's sponsor Jackson claimed that the bill would allow public media to keep delivering for future generations while combating misinformation in increasingly competitive media environment.
 The opposition National and ACT parties opposed the bill, claiming that it would lead to less diversity within the New Zealand media landscape and also questioned its independence from the Government.
 The Public Media Bill was referred to Parliament's Economic Development, Science and Innovation select committee, with a six-month period for people to make submissions regarding the bill.